CIS2277CPPIII/MlengelaP1/README.md

 5. Copy and add your Person.h, Date.h, and TestDriver.cpp into your project folders.
 Then add them to your Visual Studio project.
 6. If you try to build this, you’ll get a lot of LNK errors, since the project can’t find the classes.
 The class code is in the .lib file.
 7. Make a copy of the LastnamePerson.lib file and place it into the folder where the Person.h, Date.h, and Driver.cpp are located in your Tester project.
 8. In the Solution Explorer window (on the left in the IDE), right-click the project name, and go to properties for the LastnameTesterP1 project.
-Or click on Project  PropertiesConfiguration Properties Linker.
+Or click on Project -> Properties -> Configuration Properties -> Linker.
 9. Under LinkerInputAdditional Dependencies, click into space, pick drop-down arrow, Edit, add your library name, LastnamePerson.lib.
 10. Now the project should build and run.
 Theoretically